Abstracts

 Dr. Beverly Lawrence

-Bear Healing Center & Dancing Bear Enlightenment Academy, USA
+Bear Healing Center & Dancing Bear Enlightenment Academy,

 Abstract